 Keeping your child’s vaccines up to date is really important.
 While COVID-19 is around at the moment, so are the other illnesses.
 It is crucial that you protect your child from the illnesses that are vaccine-preventable.
 Your child will be a lot sicker if dealing with an illness like chicken-pox or rotavirus and COVID-19.
 Please select a clinic where strict social distancing is adhered to.
 A healthy child should not be taken into an environment where there are a lot of other people for their vaccinations.

-It’s flu season – must I still take my family for a flu vaccine?
+When it’s flu season – must I still take my family for a flu vaccine?

 I am personally in favour of the flu vaccine.
 I recommend it for all my patients from six months of age.
 At the moment, we need people to be as healthy as possible so if we can prevent certain strains of illness then it is a good idea to do so.